 We suggest at least 2 to 6 weeks advance notice prior to your preferred tag sale date.
 The more preparation required to set-up a sale, the more time is needed.

-If after the tag sale you are left with unwanted items, we can offer you reputable clean-out service providers for the remainder.
+If after the tag sale you are left with unwanted items, we can offer you a clean-out service to remove the remainder for an additional fee.
 We will also assist you with donations to local charities that have a pick-up service.

 Our service fee is structured on a commission basis.
 You will not incur any "out-of-pocket" cost when using our service.
 The cost of conducting the tag sale (and if a clean-out is needed) will be deducted from the revenue generated from the tag sale.